Derry City F.C.: Colours and crests

 Derry City wore Aston Villa Football Club's famous claret and blue jerseys with white shorts for its first season – 1929–30.
 The colours lasted until 1932, when white jerseys with black shorts were adopted.
 This style was replaced by the now-traditional red and white "candystripes" with black shorts in 1934.
-The style derived from Sheffield United, who wore the pattern and, specifically, Billy Gillespie, a native of nearby Donegal.
+The style derived from Sheffield United, who wore the pattern and, specifically, Billy Gillespie, a native of nearby County Donegal.
 He played for Sheffield United from 1913 until 1932, captaining them to a 1925 FA Cup win.
 The club's most capped player with 25 appearances for Ireland, he was held in such high regard in his home country that when he left Sheffield United in 1932 to become Derry's player-manager, they changed their strip within two years in appreciation of his career at Sheffield United.

 Derry have worn red and white stripes since, except from 1956 to 1962, when the club's players wore amber and black.
 Jerseys since 1962 have had "candystripes" of varying thickness.
 The kit features white socks – originally black socks were used and occasionally red if a clash with the opposition occurred.
 Similarly, white shorts were adopted for a spell in the early 1970s and for 1985.
 They are still sometimes worn if a clash occurs, as are black socks.
 Away jerseys have varied in colour from white, to navy and green stripes, to yellow, to white and light-blue stripes, and to black.

-Derry have had various kit suppliers, including Adidas, Avec, Erreà, Fila, Le Coq Sportif, Matchwinner, Umbro, Spall O'Neills, Hummel, and, currently, Adidas.
+Derry have had various kit suppliers, including Adidas, Avec, Erreà, Fila, Le Coq Sportif, Matchwinner, Umbro, Spall O'Neills, Hummel, and, currently, O'Neills.
 Commercial sponsorship logos to appear on the shirt's front have included Northlands, Warwick Wallpapers, Fruit of the Loom, Smithwick's and AssetCo.
 Logos to have appeared on the sleeve have included the Trinity Hotel, Tigi Bed Head and Tigi Catwalk.
 For 2007, the logos of local media, Q102.9 and the Derry News, appeared on the back of the shirt just below the neck, along with the logo of Meteor Electrical on the jersey's front.